At the north end of Bargor Street in the old town of Lhasa, adjacent to Jokhang Temple, there stands a three-storey building in typical Tibetan style.

 Covering an area of 720 square metres, the building was first erected in the 17th century by the fifth Dalai Lama as a government headquarters of Lhasa but was late turned into one of the most terrifying prisons in human history.
 This is the infamous Langzisha Prison.

-According to the recount by some local journalists granted a special admission to the deserted prison compound, when in a beautiful sunny day they ascended to the first floor and pushed open the front gate, they felt as though they had stepped into a ghostly world where the sun never shines and air is forever damp, chilly and mouldy.
+According to the recount by some local journalists granted special admission to the deserted prison compound, when on a beautiful sunny day they ascended to the first floor and pushed open the front gate, they felt as though they had stepped into a ghostly world where the sun never shines and the air is forever damp, chilly and mouldy.

 The very first thing that attracted their attention was a well from which they could peer into underground cells in which important political foes of Dalai Lamas were held.
-In that dark region, there are five chambers, each is so designed that the ceilings are extremely low that the inmates were never able to stand straight, breath dry and clear airs and saw each other’s face.
-A former ward, an old Tibetan man in his 70s, told the visitors that those deemed to committed serious offences would be kept in fetters made an entire tree and often weighted up hundreds kg, and have their legs locked by one log.
-No one could turn around his body without the corporation of all other four men.
+In that dark region, there are five chambers, each being so designed that the ceilings are extremely low that the inmates were never able to stand straight, breathe dry and clear air and saw each other’s faces.
+A former ward, an old Tibetan man in his 70s, told the visitors that those deemed to commit serious offenses would be kept in fetters made an entire tree and often weighed up hundreds of kg, and have their legs locked by one log.
+No one could turn around his body without the corporation of all the other four men.

-Before 1959, aristocrat landlords and Lamaist (also known as Tibetan Buddhist) monasteries in Tibet were free to make their own laws and set up their own courts.
+Before 1959, aristocratic landlords and Lamaists (also known as Tibetan Buddhists) monasteries in Tibet were free to make their own laws and set up their own courts.
 The laws under Dalai Lama prescribed that people were divided into nine classes, and the Thirteen Codes further declares “men are classified in the hierarchy, therefore men’s lives do not have equal value”.
-It states that the value of the life of a high ranking man equals to gold weighted as heavy as his corpse, but if an aristocrat kills a man in the bottom level of the social order he only needs to offer the victim’s family a straw rope.
-The Article 7 in the Code 16 further affirms that it is considered as a horrendous crime and punishable by hamstring breaking, tongue cutting, eye-gouging, hands chopping or immediate execution if persons of lower status revolt against persons of higher status; and that when a lord hurt his servant, the lord should find a doctor for his victim, but when a servant caused the injury of his master, his hands or legs must be chopped off.
-Those lived in Tibet during the years when 14th Dalai Lama ruled the place can still recall how common it was to spot the locals without hands, arms or legs in Lhasa streets.
+It states that the value of the life of a high-ranking man equals gold weighted as heavy as his corpse, but if an aristocrat kills a man in the bottom level of the social order he only needs to offer the victim’s family a straw rope.
+Article 7 in Code 16 further affirms that it is considered a horrendous crime and punishable by hamstring breaking, tongue cutting, eye-gouging, hands chopping, or immediate execution if persons of lower status revolt against persons of higher status; and that when a lord hurt his servant, the lord should find a doctor for his victim, but when a servant caused the injury of his master, his hands or legs must be chopped off.
+Those who lived in Tibet during the years when 14th Dalai Lama ruled the place can still recall how common it was to spot the locals without hands, arms or legs in Lhasa streets.

-In reality, the situation in old Tibet was much more brutal and inhuman than that in above-mentioned societies, for the reason that the Dalai government allowed a due legal system, one applied to religious sector (the ruling class), and the other for the rest in the community, which means lamas were practically above the laws.
-When the religion in question is a secret and dangerous voodoo cult like Lamism (“Tibetan Buddhism), imagine the implication on the societ and people’s lives.
+In reality, the situation in old Tibet was much more brutal and inhuman than that in the above-mentioned societies, for the reason that the Dalai government allowed a due legal system, one applied to the religious sector (the ruling class), and the other to the rest in the community, which means lamas were practically above the laws.
+When the religion in question is a secret and dangerous voodoo cult like Lamaism (“Tibetan Buddhism”), imagine the implication on society and people’s lives.

-According to the recollection of a former serf Gesangpingcuo, a boy named Pubu lived in Bagor Street was kidnapped during such occasion, and when his father hurried to the prison it was all too late: the boy had already been crafted with knives into sacrificial articles.
-Reportedly in the year 1948 along, Langzisha Prison carried out man-hunting sessions three times and snatched 21 low status yet utterly innocent men, women and children for their fresh fleshes, bones, organs and skins.
+According to the recollection of a former serf Gesangpingcuo, a boy named Pubu lived in Bagor Street was kidnapped during such occasions, and when his father hurried to the prison it was all too late: the boy had already been crafted with knives into sacrificial articles.
+Reportedly in the year 1948 alone, Langzisha Prison carried out man-hunting sessions three times and snatched 21 low-status yet utterly innocent men, women and children for their fresh fleshes, bones, organs and skins.

 For propitiating the Goddess, we need you to prepare the following items:

-4 newly cut human heads, 10 fresh human intestines, clean human blood, contaminated human blood, soil on ruin site, widow’s menstrual blood, blood from leprosy patients, flesh from human and various animals, hearts from human and various animals, blood from various animals, yin-yang water, earth in windy spot, thorns grown in shady site, waste from dogs and human, as well as butcher’s boots.
-The above items must be forward forth tomorrow.
+4 newly cut human heads, 10 fresh human intestines, clean human blood, contaminated human blood, soil on ruin site, widow’s menstrual blood, blood from leprosy patients, flesh from humans and various animals, hearts from humans and various animals, blood from various animals, yin-yang water, earth in a windy spot, thorns grown in shady site, waste from dogs and human, as well as butcher’s boots.
+The above items must be forwarded forth tomorrow.

 The skins peeled off over a child and an adult were presented to the deities on a sacrificial ritual.